Naseem77/terminalx/README.md

 ## It includes:

 - Automation tests with playwright
-- infrastructure built from scrach
+- infrastructure built from scratch
 - UI tests
 - Reporting with allure
 - API tests